 - New friendships: Working, traveling, and volunteering will introduce students to people from a variety of different backgrounds whom they never would have met otherwise.
 An American student may travel to Australia or Ireland for a period of time, meet people of all ages from different backgrounds and heritages, and establish lifelong, cross-continental friendships.
 Not to mention that having close friends from other countries means having places to stay in other countries later down the line.

 - Better performance in college: Students who begin college after a gap year are more motivated, mature, and dedicated to their education.
 Instead of starting college feeling burned out after high school, they feel refreshed and excited to continue their education.
 Often, gap year students have a major or academic focus in mind after their experiences.
 A gap year gives students who were previously focused on completing high school requirements a chance to discover what truly interests them.
 This interest is reflected in their college performance.
-While many freshman spend time taking a variety of classes to determine what their majors will be, gap year students often narrow their class choices early and can spend more time on the classes they want to take.
+While many freshmen spend time taking a variety of classes to determine what their majors will be, gap year students often narrow their class choices early and can spend more time on the classes they want to take.
 A study by Middlebury College also found that students who took a gap year had higher GPAs during college than students who entered straight out of high school.

 - Personal growth: Taking time away from school forces students to focus on something other than academics.
 Instead of spending all day with their noses in history books, they can focus on interpersonal relationships, following their passions, and exploring new cultures.

 - Better conversations: The more experiences a person has, the more they have to talk about.
-Instead of talking about the weather or gossiping about interpersonal relationships, students who have completed a gap year can talk about their travels or work and what they’ve learned about new cultures and communities.
+Instead of talking about the weather or gossiping about relationships, students who have completed a gap year can talk about their travels or work and what they’ve learned about new cultures and communities.
 Gap year experiences may lead to new ideas and new ways of thinking, both of which are helpful when trying to write papers or come up with projects in college and in a career.

 - Learning something new: Even if a gap year is just spent working to save up money for college, there are skills to learn.
 An intern at a magazine may learn about photo editing or layout and design, for example.
 Skills and résumé boosters, though, aren’t the only things to be learned during a gap year.
 Immersing yourself into another culture (in a Spanish program, for instance) will increase your fluency in a foreign language, but you will also learn about customs and culture.
 These may not directly influence a résumé, but being knowledgeable about other people and places makes for a more worldly and compassionate person.